 This web page will provide you with instructions on creating an email account.
 If you have a problem creating your account, then call the Help Desk at 973/353-5083.

-Yes, but you must register for matriculation continued 26:510:800, which costs a small fee.
+Yes, but you must officially request a leave of absence and register for matriculation continued 26:510:800, which costs a small fee.
 If you do not register for matriculation continued, then you will have to submit an application for readmission to the program when you wish to return to graduate study.
 You should also consult the Graduate Director or Program Administrator before taking time off from school.